 - Squat jumps; in between each squat, jump into the air and land through your knees straight into a squat

-- Squat arm curls (click to see video)
+- Squat with arm curls

 The key when exercising is to listen to your body.
 Working out is not always comfortable, but it should cause you no pain!